 NOTE: In some cases, you will have to provide certified copies of an order.
-The court that makes an order has the original order on file.
-A certified copy is an additional exact copy made by the court from the original order.
-It has a special stamp or impression on it saying it is certified by the court.

-A certified copy is required if the order you wish to include as evidence was not made by a court in the jurisdiction where you are sending this application.
-A certified copy is not required if the order you wish to include as evidence was made by a court in the jurisdiction where you are sending this application.
+Certified copies are copies stamped in a special way by the court that prove that they are exact copies of the original.
+For example, a certified copy is required if the order you wish to vary was not made by a court in the jurisdiction where you are sending this application.
+A certified copy is not required if the order you wish to vary was made by a court in the jurisdiction where you are sending this application.

-Attached documents
+Section 9 Attached documents